-Other organizations, including many specialty organizations, publish a number of documents than can be helpful in defining scope of practice, from Scope & Standards documents to position statements.
+Other organizations, including many specialty organizations, publish a number of documents that can be helpful in defining scope of practice, from Scope & Standards documents to position statements.

 The American Academy of Nurse Practitioners publishes Standards of Practice for Nurse Practitioners.

-The American Association of Nurse Anesthestists (AANA) publishes Scope and Standards for Nurse Anesthesia Practice as well as a number of position statements that serve to define scope of practice.
+The American Association of Nurse Anesthetists (AANA) publishes Scope and Standards for Nurse Anesthesia Practice as well as a number of position statements that serve to define scope of practice.